Last Updated on October 1, 2023

-I owe a giant thank you to the Myers-Briggs Personality Type Indicator (MBTI) which was administered to me this past fall in my Management Skills class at Rutgers University.
+I owe a GIANT thank you to the Myers-Briggs Personality Type Indicator (or simply called the MBTI) which was administered to me this fall in my Management Skills class at Rutgers University’s Business School.

-The MBTI is basically a personality type indicator that sorts people into one of sixteen possible personality types.
-It arranges general preferences into four specific dichotomies.
-The results allow for a greater understanding of yourself and how you interact with others.
-It’s a phenomenal tool for gaining greater insight on your inner world.
+The MBTI is essentially a personality test that sorts people into one of sixteen possible personality types.
+The Myers-Briggs personality type indicator arranges general preferences all people have into four dichotomies.

 INTROVERSION (I) vs EXTRAVERSION (E)

-Do you yearn for social gatherings and parties?
+Do you yearn to attend social gatherings and parties?
 (E)

-Or do you thrive on alone time?
+Or do you thrive during alone time?
 (I)

 Would you rather grab food in a large group?
 (E)